benbjohnson/ego/README.md

 ## Install

-You can find release builds of ego for Mac OS & Linux on the [Releases page](https://github.com/benbjohnson/ego/releases).
+You can find a release build of ego for Linux on the [Releases page](https://github.com/benbjohnson/ego/releases).

 To install ego from source, you can run this command outside of the `GOPATH`: